 But before we get too hasty to leave 2020 in the dust, join me on Finally Cancelled ,and remember all that Jesus cancels for us every single day.Grace & Truth: Not Cancelled Click To Tweet

 Are You Up For Some Family Fun This Holiday Season?

-Thanksgiving is right around the corner.
+Christmas is right around the corner.
 If you’re looking for something to do with your family over the holiday, consider teaching them how to make their own t-shirt or decorate a coffee mug.
 Everyone will walk away with keepsakes and memories, which will make this holiday a hit.